chauvinSimon/reality_show/README.md

 ## Inverting the Mapping

 At the beginning of the month,
-each word has been converted to 4,000 numbers,
+every word was turned into 4,000 numbers
-using a table.
+using a big lookup table.

-Now, after one month, the 4,000 numbers of the newcomer
-must be inverted back to one word.
+Now, the newcomer's 4,000 numbers must be **converted back

-> "What word does it represent?"
+into one single word**.

+But here is the complication:
-There is no simple table for that operation.
+There is no simple lookup table that reverses the process.

-One could compute the distance
+> "Do these 4,000 numbers still represent the newcomer's original word?"

+Only partly:
+- True, they still carry traces of the newcomer's identity,
+- Yet they also **encode the influence of all earlier participants**.

+After all the day-time meetings and night-time expert sessions,
+the 4,000 numbers now represent something richer:
+- A refined representation of the newcomer,
+- Informed by the entire sentence that preceded it.

+These 4,000 numbers have become **a summary of the sentence**.
+And this context-rich summary is precisely what the show relies on
+to predict which word should come next.

+> "How can these 4,000 numbers be turned into a word?"

+---

+## Why Comparison Fails

+One very naive method would be:
+- Compare the newcomer's final 4,000 numbers
-for the description of each of the 100,000 words in the dictionary
+  to the 4,000-number description of all 100,000 dictionary words.
+- Find the closest one.
+- Declare it as the next word.

+However, there is a fundamental issue:
+**Those final 4,000 numbers no longer mean
+what the original dictionary descriptions mean.**

+In the dictionary descriptions:
+- The first number might relate to "fruitiness".
+- The second to "technology-ness".
+- And so on for 4,000 of abstract characteristics.

+But after a month of day-time meetings and night-time expert sessions,
-to the newcomer's 4,000 numbers.
+the newcomer's 4,000 numbers have been completely reshaped.
-And pick the word with the smallest distance.
+So even though they share the same length,
+**they no longer live in the same conceptual space**.

+A different mechanism is required.

+---

+## The Converter

-Instead, during prime time, the show producer discloses a converter.
+In prime time, the producer reveals a special machine:
+**the converter**.

-It is a machine that takes 4,000 numbers as input.
+It takes 4,000 numbers as input.
-And outputs exactly 100,000 probabilities.
+And produces exactly 100,000 probabilities:
-The circle is complete!

-Remember, these 100,000 probabilities say, for each word in the dictionary,
+one for each word in the dictionary.

+The loop is closed:
+- At the start of the month,
+**words became numbers using a lookup table**.
+- At the end of the month,
+**numbers become word-probabilities using the converter**.

+Those probabilities tell the show,
+for every possible dictionary entry,
-how likely it is to be selected as the next word.
+how likely it is to be the next word in the sentence.
+The highest one wins.

 ---